 Students who do not meet probation requirements are academically disqualified.
 Disqualified students should meet with an academic advisor.
-These students may attend ASU during summer and winter sessions; however, they are not eligible to enroll in upper-division business courses.
+These students may attend ASU during summer and winter sessions.

 Reinstatement and Readmission

 Students seeking reinstatement (after disqualification) or readmission (after an absence from the university) should contact the undergraduate programs office, in BA 109, regarding procedures and guidance for returning to good standing.